-Moreover, risk factors for heart disease have been noted as raising the risk for Alzheimer’s.
+Moreover, risk factors for heart disease have been noted as raising the risk of Alzheimer’s.
 This is due to the effect that said risk factors have on the blood vessels.
-These risk factors include high cholesterol, smoking, high blood pressure, diabetes and obesity.
+These risk factors include high cholesterol, smoking, high blood pressure, diabetes, and obesity.
 However, it now appears that distressed middle-aged individuals may be increasing their risk for developing Alzheimer’s in their old age.

 The study on stress and Alzheimer’s

 Researchers from the Department of Public Health at the University of Copenhagen, Denmark, set out to investigate a potential link between vital exhaustion and Alzheimer’s disease.
 Vital exhaustion signifies psychological distress as it is often a reaction to “unsolvable problems” in one’s life.
 In fact, previous studies have presented vital exhaustion as a risk factor for cardiovascular disease, metabolic syndrome, and obesity.

 Symptoms of vital exhaustion include irritability, fatigue, depression, and feelings of demoralization.

 For the study, the team analyzed data from a survey of 6,807 Danish individuals between 1991 and 1994.
 At the time, the participants had an average age of 60 years old.
 For the survey, the participants answered questions about vital exhaustion.
 The team also clinically followed the participants until the end of 2016 as well as examining their hospital records and mortality and prescription registers in search of diagnoses of dementia.

 The study revealed a link between vital exhaustion and the future development of Alzheimer’s disease.